nikkim97/Transit/README.md

 NYCP: [9, 10, 11, 12, 1, 2, 3, 4, 5]

 1.a) Check to see if value exists
-1.b) Check to see if train name is 4 AN char
-1.c) Check to see if the time values are in correct time format
+1.b) Check to see if train name is 4 alphanumeric char 1.c) Check to see if the time values are in correct time format

 ```